 Content.
-We are compelled to provide contents of communications to law enforcement relatively infrequently.
-Under the law, law enforcement may seek communications or other content that a customer may store through our services, such as text messages or email.
-Verizon only releases such stored content to law enforcement with a probable cause warrant; we do not produce stored content in response to a general order or subpoena.
-During the firsthalf of 2018, we received 8,187 warrants for stored content.
+We are compelled to provide the contents of communications to law enforcement relatively infrequently.
+Under the law, law enforcement may seek communications or other content that a customer may store through our services, such as text messages or emails.
+Verizon only releases such stored content to law enforcement with a probable cause warrant.
+We do not produce stored content in response to a general order or subpoena.
+During the first half of 2021, we received 8,750 warrants for stored content.